Fair allocation of combinations of indivisible goods and chores: Finding an EF1 Allocation

 In the following, for an allocation $\pi$ and a bundle $X$, we say that $i$ {\em envies} $j$ {\em with respect to} $X$ if $u_i(\pi(i) \cap X) < u_i(\pi(j) \cap X)$.

-\begin{theorem} For additive utilities, the double round robin algorithm returns an EF1 complete allocation in $O(\max \{m^2\log m,mn\})$ time. \end{theorem} \begin{proof} We note that the algorithm ensures that all agents receive the same number of chores, by introducing $k$ virtual chores.
+\begin{theorem} For additive utilities, the double round robin algorithm returns an EF1 allocation in $O(\max \{m\log m,mn\})$ time. \end{theorem} \begin{proof} We note that the algorithm ensures that all agents receive the same number of chores, by introducing $k$ dummy chores.
 Now let $\pi$ be the output of Algorithm \ref{alg:double}.
 To see that $\pi$ satisfies EF1, consider any pair of two agents $i$ and $j$ where $i<j$.
 We will show that by removing one item, these agents do not envy each other.
+We denote by $c^{i}_t$ and $c^{j}_t$ the $t$-th items allocated to agent $i$ and agent $j$ for $t=1,2,\ldots,a$ in Line \ref{step:chores}, respectively.
+We denote by $g^{i}_t$ and $g^{j}_t$ the $t$-th items allocated to agent $i$ and agent $j$ for $t=1,2,\ldots,b$ in Line \ref{step:goods}, respectively, where $b$ denotes the number of rounds each agent chooses an item (including a dummy item) in Line \ref{step:goods}.

 First, consider $i$'s envy for $j$.
-We first observe that the $k$-th item in $O^-$ allocated to $i$ is weakly preferred by $i$ to the $k$-th item in $O^-$ allocated to $j$.
+We first observe that the $t$-th item $c^{i}_t$ in $O^-$ allocated to $i$ is weakly preferred by $i$ to the $t$-th item $c^{j}_t$ in $O^-$ allocated to $j$.
 Hence, agent $i$ does not envy $j$ with respect to $O^-$.
+Namely,

-As for the good allocation, agent $i$ may envy agent $j$ with respect to $O^+$, which implies that $j$ picks at least one more item from $O^+$.
-But if the first item $o^*$ picked by $j$ from $O^+$ is removed from $j$'s bundle, then the envy will diminish, i.e., $i$ does not envy $j$ with respect to $O^+\setminus \{o^*\}$.
-The reason is that for each item in $O^+\setminus \{o^*\}$ picked by $j$ there is a corresponding item picked by $i$ before $j$'s turn that is at least as preferred by $i$.
-Thus $u_i(\pi(i) \geq u_i(\pi(j)\setminus \{o^*\})$.
+As for the good allocation, agent $i$ may envy agent $j$ with respect to $O^+$.
+But if the first item $g^{j}_1$ picked by $j$ from $O^+$ is removed from $j$'s bundle, then the envy will disappear, i.e., $i$ does not envy $j$ with respect to $O^+\setminus \{g^{j}_1\}$.
+Namely,